Logiqx/tech-docs/Services/Schedulers/Jenkins/README.md

 Unlock Jenkins by checking for the key in the logs:

 ```
-docker logs wca_jenkins_1
+docker logs [container]
 ```

-## Docker Compose
+### Docker Compose

-Another way to start Jenkins is using Docker Compose.
+Another way to run Jenkins is using Docker Compose.

 .env